Ataco, El Salvador

 We asked people if there is a lot of crime.
 They answered:

 "Like many parts of El Salvador, Ataco does experience crime, including both petty and serious offenses.
 The country as a whole struggles with issues such as gang violence, drug trafficking, and high homicide rates.
 However, it's important to note that crime levels can vary within different regions and neighborhoods.
 Ataco, being a popular tourist destination known for its coffee plantations and colorful murals, may have a different crime profile compared to urban areas.
 Tourists are advised to take standard precautions such as avoiding travel at night, not displaying signs of wealth, and staying in well-populated areas.
-Local authorities are working to improve safety and security, but it's always important for residents and visitors to remain vigilant," said one expat who made the move to Ataco.
+Local authorities are working to improve safety and security, but it's always important for residents and visitors to remain vigilant," remarked one expat who made the move to Ataco.

 About the Author